-INSIDER SECRET: You can keep this no annual fee small business card (See Rates & Fees) open year after year to keep any AMEX Membership Rewards points you earn active – even rewards from other AMEX Membership Rewards points earning cards.
+INSIDER SECRET: You can keep this no-annual-fee small business card (See Rates & Fees) open year after year.
+That will preserve Amex Membership Rewards points you earn — even rewards from other cards that earned Membership Rewards points if you decide to cancel them.

-The Blue Business℠ Plus Credit Card from American Express is one of my favorite no-annual-fee small business cards (See Rates & Fees).
-I carry this card in my wallet because using it for purchases is an easy way to earn bonus AMEX Membership Rewards points, which you can transfer to airline and hotel partners like Delta, Hilton, JetBlue, Singapore Airlines, and many others.
+The Blue Business® Plus Credit Card from American Express is one of my favorite no-annual-fee cards for small businesses (See Rates & Fees).
+I carry it in my wallet because using it is an easy way to earn bonus Amex Membership Rewards points, which you can transfer to airline and hotel partners like Delta, Hilton, JetBlue, Singapore Airlines and many others.

-- 2 AMEX Membership Rewards points per $1 on the first $50,000 in purchases per calendar year (then 1X AMEX Membership Rewards point per $1 on all purchases)
+- 2 Amex Membership Rewards points per $1 on the first $50,000 in purchases per calendar year (then 1x Membership Rewards point per $1 on all purchases)

 - Terms Apply

-Having a no-annual-fee AMEX card that earns 2X points per $1 on $50,000 in purchases per year is an excellent deal.
-Similar no-annual-fee small business cards have a lower earning rate for ongoing purchases.
+Having a no-annual-fee Amex card that earns 2x points per $1 on $50,000 in purchases per year is an excellent deal.
+Similar no-annual-fee small-business cards have a lower earning rate.

-AMEX Membership Rewards points are very valuable when you transfer them directly to any of the AMEX transfer partners to book award travel.
+Amex Membership Rewards points are valuable when you transfer them directly to any of the Amex transfer partners to book award travel.
 Airline alliances and partnerships make it easier to find award flights to your destination.
-For example, you can transfer AMEX Membership Rewards points to Air Canada to book an award flight on United Airlines, a Star Alliance partner.
+For example, you can transfer Membership Rewards points to Air Canada to book an award flight on United Airlines, a Star Alliance partner.

-If you have multiple AMEX Membership Rewards point earning cards, the points you earn will accumulate in one account automatically.
+If you have multiple cards that earn Membership Rewards points, the points will accumulate in one account automatically.
 This makes it easy to manage and redeem your points.
-Keeping the AMEX Blue Business Plus active will keep your points linked to other AMEX Membership Rewards points earning cards alive if you decide to cancel them.
+Keeping the Amex Blue Business Plus Card active will preserve the points you earned on other cards if you decide to cancel them.

-Transferring points to airline or hotel partners can get you significant savings and value!
-For example, team member Meghan often transfers AMEX Membership Rewards points to British Airways for short-haul flights on partner airlines within the US.
-Tickets between her hometown of Missoula, Montana, and Seattle regularly cost $350+, but are only 15,000 Avios points round-trip.
-That’s getting a value of ~2.3 cents per point.
+Transferring points to airline or hotel partners can get you significant value.
+For example, team member Meghan often transfers Membership Rewards points to British Airways for short-haul flights on partner airlines within the U.S. Tickets between her hometown of Missoula, Montana, and Seattle regularly cost $350+ but are only 15,000 Avios points round-trip.
+That’s a value of ~2.3 cents per point.

 Perks of the American Express Blue Business Plus Card

-Although the AMEX Blue Business Plus is a credit card with a set credit limit, AMEX offers the ability to spend above your credit limit.
-This is helpful for small business owners with a large upcoming purchase.
+Although the Amex Blue Business Plus Card is a credit card with a set credit limit, Amex offers the ability to spend above your limit.
+This is helpful for small-business owners with a large upcoming purchase.

 For example, team member Meghan used this feature in the past to pay large bills as part of her home-building business.

-Team member Jasmin stocks up on household products, kids’ snacks for school, etc. whenever the Boxed.com AMEX offer pops up.
-If you know what you’re doing, you can actually turn these discounts into a profit!
-Team member Meghan made ~$1,000 by taking advantage of an AMEX offer reselling products for miles and points!
+Team member Jasmin stocks up on household products, kids’ snacks for school, etc. whenever the Boxed.com Amex offer pops up.
+If you know what you’re doing, you can even turn these discounts into a profit.
+Team member Meghan made ~$1,000 by taking advantage of an Amex offer reselling products for miles and points.

-As a small business owner, tracking company expenses and bookkeeping can take up a lot of time.
-AMEX makes it easy to track spending by giving you the ability to add employee cards to your account at no cost (See Rates & Fees).
+Tracking expenses and bookkeeping can take up a lot of time for a small-business owner.
+Amex makes it easy to track spending by giving you the ability to add employee cards to your account at no cost (See Rates & Fees).
 Plus, you have the ability to set spending limits on employee cards.

 This perk extends the length of the original manufacturer’s warranty for eligible items purchased with your card.
-Original warranties of less than 2 years will be matched (i.e. doubled).
-If the original warranty is between 2 to 5 years, it will be extended an additional 2 years.
-If the original warranty is longer than 5 years, it is not eligible for this benefit.
+Original warranties of less than two years will be matched (i.e. doubled).
+If the original warranty is between two and five years, it will be extended an additional two years.
+If the original warranty is longer than five years, it is not eligible for this benefit.

 When you pay entirely for an eligible rental car with your card, you’re covered for theft or damage to the rental vehicle.
 This coverage is secondary.

-When you purchase your entire travel fare with your card (or AMEX Membership Rewards points), you’ll be covered for lost, stolen, or damaged baggage.
-The card member’s spouse, domestic partner, and dependent children under age 23 are also covered.
+When you pay your entire travel fare with the Blue Business Plus card (or Amex Membership Rewards points), you’ll be covered for lost, stolen, or damaged baggage.
+Your spouse, domestic partner or dependent children under age 23 are also covered.

 This benefit covers the cost to repair, replace, or reimburse you for eligible items for 120 days (90 days for New York residents) for up to $1,000 per item and $50,000 per account per calendar year.
 This coverage is secondary.

-You’ll get a free Shoprunner Membership (worth $79), which entitles you to free 2-day shipping at 100s of online retailers!
+You’ll get a free Shoprunner Membership (worth $79), which entitles you to free two-day shipping at hundreds of online retailers.

 Yes.
 (See Rates & Fees)

-Applying for an AMEX small business card is not as intimidating as you might imagine.
-You can apply using your social security number.
-Plus, AMEX doesn’t have strict income requirements for small business cards.
+Applying for an Amex small business card is not as intimidating as you might imagine.
+You can apply using your Social Security number and Amex doesn’t have strict income requirements for small-business cards.

 We have lots of posts on the blog with side hustles that can help you qualify for a small business credit card.
-You do NOT need to have a huge corporation with tons of employees to open a business credit card account.
+You don’t need to have a huge corporation with lots of employees to open a business credit card account.
 As long as you’re trying to make a profit with a side activity, you should be eligible for a business credit card.

 Examples include selling items on eBay, tutoring, freelancing and consulting.
-Personally, I do a few things on the side that produce 1099 tax income forms.
-This is the income I report to banks when applying for small business cards.
+I do a few things on the side that produce 1099 tax income forms.
+This is the income I report to banks when applying for small-business cards.

-If the AMEX Blue Business Plus card isn’t the right card for your business, you might want to consider one of these other no-annual-fee business cards:
+If the Amex Blue Business Plus Card card isn’t the right card for your business, you might consider one of these other no-annual-fee business cards: